 verifies that the current procedural terminology (CPT) codes identifying the surgical procedures are different for each surgeon; and

-obtains approval from the VR medical director to pay for co-surgeons.
+consults with the VR medical director to pay for co-surgeons.

 Surgical Assistant

 A licensed physician, licensed PA, licensed surgical assistant, or registered nurse first assistant may be paid as a surgical assistant.
 The VR counselor refers to the Medical Services Required Practices Handbook (PDF) for the payment method.